DanielFleace1/habitTrackerFrontEnd/README.md

 This application was built to track daily habits that I reflect on after each week to track my productivity  for professional and personal goals.
 I decided to take on this project to replace the google sheet that I currently use to track my habits.

 The production version of the application can be found at https://danielshabittracker.herokuapp.com.
-Screenshots of the application can be found at the bottom of this README .
+Screenshots of the application can be found at the bottom of this readme.

 To use this application, first sign up or use the demo account.
 Email: dandevs@gmail.com : Password: Daniel12! .
 Once signed into the app you can create a new habit to track by clicking the "Add Habit++" button  in the upper right hand corner.
 You will be prompted to name and select a tracking measure for your habit.
 After entering habit(s) to track, enter your daily habit data on the enter habit page.
 Be sure to use the date input to select the date you wish to enter data for.
 Data can be entered for any previous, present or future date.
-If you want to overwrite a specific day, resubmit the day and old data will be overwritten with the new data.
-To delete a habit and its data, navigate to manage habits page and click delete on the habit you want to remove.
+If you want to overwrite a specific day, resubmit the day and the data will be overwritten.
+To delete a habit and its data, navigate to the manage habits page and click delete on the habit you want to remove.
 More information can be found inside the app under the "How to use App"  page.

 **The repositories**
 The front end of the application is in the repository: https://github.com/DanielFleace1/habitTrackerFrontEnd and the backend of the application is in the repository: https://github.com/DanielFleace1/habitTrackerAppBackEnd.
 I used a production build of the front end repository and copied it to the back end repository to run the production version of the application.